-Trout Brook Nature Sanctuary in urbanized Saint Paul is a 42-acre pocket with both the paved, multi-use Trout Brook Regional Trail and a crushed limestone “nature trail.”
+Trout Brook Nature Sanctuary in Saint Paul is a 42-acre pocket with both the paved, multi-use Trout Brook Regional Trail and a crushed limestone “nature trail.”
 Unfortunately, a railroad track runs along the entire east side of the Sanctuary, but hopefully your hike or run won’t correspond with the train schedule there!
 Here’s the map.

 Vadnais/Snail Lakes/Sucker Lake Regional Park (Shoreview)

-There are over 5 miles of lovely multi-use trails here at Vadnais/Snail/Sucker Lakes, mostly paved but some dirt.
+There are over 5 miles of lovely multi-use hiking trails here at Vadnais/Snail/Sucker Lakes, mostly paved but some dirt.
 Its beautiful and varied landscape includes woods, wetlands and open plains.
 There are plenty of rolling hills, too.
 Here’s the map.